sunglien/bimm143_github/README.md

 # bimm143_github
-My classwork from W25 BIMM 143
+My classwork from W25 BIMM 143 at UCSD